-11. It was at Shechem the nation of Israel became divided, and Jeroboam reigned over the northern section (Israel) and Rehoboam over the southern section (Judah).
+11. At Shechem the nation of Israel became divided, and Jeroboam reigned over the northern section (Israel) and Rehoboam over the southern section (Judah).

 1 Kings 12:1–2: Rehoboam went to Shechem, for all Israel had come to Shechem to make him king.
 2 And as soon as Jeroboam the son of Nebat heard of it (for he was still in Egypt, where he had fled from King Solomon), then Jeroboam returned from Egypt.

 1 Kings 12:16–17: And when all Israel saw that the king (Rehoboam) did not listen to them, the people answered the king, “What portion do we have in David?
 We have no inheritance in the son of Jesse.
 To your tents, O Israel!
 Look now to your own house, David.”
 So Israel went to their tents.
 17 But Rehoboam reigned over the people of Israel who lived in the cities of Judah.

 12. King Jeroboam fortified Shechem and ordered that two golden calves be erected in Bethel and Dan.